TheArchives/Painter/README.md

 ---

-Block replacement tools, plus support for LogBlock, Prism, Hawkeye and CoreProtect.
+Block replacement tools, plus support for LogBlock, Prism, Hawkeye and CoreProtect, as well as permissions via Vault.

-See the BukkitDev page (when I make one) for full documentation.
+See the [BukkitDev page](http://dev.bukkit.org/bukkit-plugins/painter/) for full documentation.

 You can find development builds [on Bamboo](http://bamboo.gserv.me/browse/PLUG-PTR).
 Remember, they haven't been approved by the BukkitDev staff!
 Use them at your own risk (but remember, you can check the